See Details

 Multimodal UX with Haptics

-Immersion Corporation, a pioneer in haptic technology, set out to demonstrate how high-definition haptics could improve safety, usability, and experience in automotive touchscreens.
-The goal was to reduce visual distraction and help drivers interact more confidently with digital interfaces through touch instead of sight.
+Immersion Corporation, a pioneer in haptic technology, set out to demonstrate how high-definition haptics could improve safety, usability, and confidence in automotive touchscreen interfaces.
+As vehicles increasingly replace physical controls with digital surfaces, the risk of driver distraction rises due to the lack of tactile feedback and reliance on visual attention.

-The result was a fully functional, large-scale touchscreen demonstrator, showcased at CES, the Tokyo Auto Show, and in private OEM presentations.
-It received strong praise from Tier 1 suppliers and automotive partners, positioning Immersion as a leader in advanced automotive haptics.
+The result was a fully functional, large-scale touchscreen demonstrator that integrated visual, tactile, and interaction design into a single multimodal experience.
+The system was showcased at CES, the Tokyo Auto Show, the Detroit Auto Show, and in private OEM presentations, positioning Immersion as a leader in advanced automotive haptics and next-generation in-car UX.

 Client: